Soares/simplifience.com/post/reality/translation.md

 ---
 title: Lost in Translation
 ---

-@post[Symbols are not symbology]reality/symbology.
+@post[Symbols are not what they symbolize]reality/symbology.
 Zero is not nothing -- zero is a symbol with *means* nothing.

 @post[Language is powerful]language/scope.
 My words can hold many meanings.